AGNELLI ItalianFrom Italian

 "sheepskin coat".
 This was an occupational name for a maker of these coats.

-COLT EnglishOccupational name for a keeper of horses, derived from Middle English
+Colt EnglishOccupational name for a keeper of horses, derived from Middle English

 colt.

-COWDEN EnglishFrom various English place names, which meaning either "coal valley", "coal hill" or "cow pasture" in Old English.
+Cowden EnglishFrom various English place names, which meaning either "coal valley", "coal hill" or "cow pasture" in Old English.

-DARBY EnglishFrom the name of the town
+Darby EnglishFrom the name of the English town

-DEERING EnglishFrom the Old English given name
+Deering EnglishFrom the Old English given name

 Deora meaning "dear, beloved".

-DI CAPRIO ItalianFrom the name of the island of Capri near Naples, itself possibly derived from Latin
+Di Caprio ItalianFrom the name of the island of Capri near Naples, itself possibly derived from Latin

 capra meaning "goat" or Greek